dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T31: Balance is needed between regulation and market freedom.
+### T31: Balance is needed between regulation and free markets to avoid stifling growth.

 |Support|
 |---|